How is Failing to Properly Administer Anesthesia in New York a Form of Medical Malpractice?

 During the entire operation, the anesthesiologist must carefully monitor the patient's heart rate, oxygen levels and anesthesia levels along with any blood loss and urine output.
 Failing to adjust the anesthesia based on physiological changes is a preventable error.
 When using tourniquets, wrong placement on limbs can lead to nerve damage, so anesthesiologists must ensure proper use.

 We understand that you may be unsure whether an anesthesia error resulted in your serious injury or the coma or death of your loved one.
-However, when you highly suspect that it did, you should consult immediately with an experienced New York medical malpractice lawyer.
+However, when you highly suspect that it did, you should consult immediately with an experienced medical malpractice lawyer.

 Don’t wait.
 Contact Rich & Rich, P.C. today